History of Green ICT Regulations and Industry Initiatives

 Going further back in history, the U.S. Environmental Protection Agency (EPA) launched the Energy Star Program (ESP) in 1992.
 This is a voluntary labeling program that was designed to promote and recognize energy-efficiency in Cathode Ray Tube (CRT) monitors which were in existence at that time.
 The program also addressed climate control equipment and other electronics related technologies.
 A positive result from this initiative was the widespread adoption of sleep mode among all consumer electronics being produced since 1992 till date.

 On the other side of the Atlantic, the Swedish Organization “TCO Development” launched the TCO Certification program that promotes low magnetic and electrical emissions from CRT-based computer displays; this program was later expanded to include a broader criteria on energy consumption, ergonomics, and the use of hazardous materials in construction.

 ifgict, green it professional, green it professional certification, green ict standard, green ict certification, unfccc, cop22

-Green ICT Standard IFGICT is a semi profit registered federation by UNFCCC – CDM (United Nations Framework Convention on Climate Change – Clean Development Mechanism) as a Certified Service Provider for the provision of consultancy, training and implementation of energy efficient technology in the conformation and communication technology sector.
+Global & Green ICT Standard IFGICT is a not for profit registered federation in US and shortlisted by UNFCCC – CDM (United Nations Framework Convention on Climate Change – Clean Development Mechanism) as a Certified Service Provider for the provision of consultancy, training and implementation of energy efficient technology in the information and communication technology sector.

 The Green ICT Standard IFGICT has recently been invited to join the IEEE – Technical Committee on Green Communications & Computing which is a chapter of the prestigious IEEE Communication Society (more info Click here)